How to React if My Fridge Doesn't Restart After a Power Outage?

 2. Monitor the Fridge's Cleanliness

 Regular maintenance of the refrigerator extends its lifespan.
-Clean the condenser (the coils) at least twice a year to prevent dust accumulation.
-Also, check the door seal to ensure it closes properly and does not cause overconsumption or compressor overheating.
+Clean the condenser coils once or twice a year, or according to the manufacturer's manual, to prevent dust accumulation.
+Manufacturer maintenance advice such as LG's refrigerator maintenance tips recommends this cleaning to preserve cooling performance.
+Also, check the door seal to ensure it closes properly and does not cause excess energy use or compressor overheating.

 3. Do Not Overload the Refrigerator